quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 ## QUIC Transport Parameter

-This document registers the RESET_STREAM_AT transport parameter in the "QUIC Transport Parameters" registry established in {{Section 22.3 of RFC9000}}.
+This document registers the reliable_stream_reset transport parameter in the "QUIC Transport Parameters" registry established in {{Section 22.3 of RFC9000}}.
 The following fields are registered:

 Value:
 : 0x17f7586d2cb570